How to Effectively Implement Merit Pay Systems:

 Do not include merit pay with other compensation increases.
 Merit pay rewards the performance of individuals or teams, and should be separated from general increases for all employees or salary adjustments for market changes.

-The standard merit increase for 2018 was 3%.
+The standard merit increase for 2022/23 is 3.2%.
 However, employers can offer more or less than 3% as well as other perks, such as free gym memberships, vacation time, or prime parking spaces.

 Determine metrics employees must meet to earn a merit raise.